Soy Candle Making

 Candle Containers

-Sometimes I find colorful ramekins in the thrifty Spot section at Target.
-And when I’m feeling very creative I make lemon bowl candles as seen in the top left corner of the photo above.
+Sometimes, I find colorful ramekins in the Thrifty Spot section at Target.
+And when I’m feeling very creative, I make candles in lemon halves

 This one always seems to throw people off.
-What is a candle pouring pitcher?
-It’s a big pitcher to safely melt wax in and pour it out.
+What is a candle-melting pitcher?
+It’s a big pitcher to safely melt and pour wax in.
 Can you melt wax in a pot on the stove?
-Sure, but that’s pretty messy and it’s really difficult to pour the wax evenly.
+Sure, but that’s pretty messy, and it’s really difficult to pour the wax evenly.
+(Plus- you really shouldn’t use the pot again.)

-A candle pouring pitcher has a spout and a handle that stays cool.
+A candle-melting pot or pitcher has a spout and a handle that stays cool.
 Which makes pouring candles a breeze.
-This is the candle pouring pitcher I use, it holds up to four pounds of wax.
-See it in the bottom right corner of the photo above.
+This is the candle pitcher I use when I’m making a lot of candles because it holds up to four pounds of wax.
+When I’m making tea light candles are just a few candles; I use this smaller candle pot.

 Related: Pressed Flower Mason Jar Candles